HarshadRanganathan/ireland-immigration-board/docs/irp.md

 http://www.inis.gov.ie/en/INIS/Travel%20Document%20Guide%20for%20Completion%20July%202016.pdf/Files/Travel%20Document%20Guide%20for%20Completion%20July%202016.pdf

-Last Updated: 25-Aug-2020
+Last Updated: 22-Jun-2022

 ### General

-#### **I had sent my Passport and IRP for renewal.
+#### **I have applied for IRP renewal.
 Will they issue the new IRP with a start date from when we had applied online?**

 No, the start date will be from the processed day.